CDS DS 595

 3 Tue Feb 3 Lab 2: Hamiltonian Monte Carlo Starter Due Wed Feb 4

-4 Tue Feb 10 Lab 3: Training Neural Networks Due Wed Feb 11
+4 Tue Feb 10 Lab 3: Training Neural Networks Starter Due Wed Feb 11

 Tue Feb 17 No discussion Substitute Monday schedule

-6 Tue Feb 24 Lab 4: Diffusion Models Due Wed Feb 25
+6 Tue Feb 24 Lab 4: Variational Autoencoders Starter Due Wed Feb 25

 Mar 7–15 No discussion Spring Recess